 • Acquiring and upgrading evidence-processing technology or equipment, and hiring and training additional evidence-processing personnel;

-• Ensuring that shooting victims and family members of homicide victims have access to resources, including convenient mental health treatment, grief counseling, funeral and burial expenses, relocation expenses, emergency shelter and transportation, and lost wage assistance.
+• Ensuring that victims of violent crimes and family members of homicide victims have access to resources, including convenient mental health treatment, grief counseling, funeral and burial expenses, relocation expenses, emergency shelter and transportation, and lost wage assistance.

 The VICTIM Act will provide several major benefits.